Online symptom checker K Health raises $12.5 million, launches in New York City

 “We agonize over [these point[s],” he said.
 “We’re focused on making sure people understand [the results].”

 K Health is funded in part by Maccabi and Morris Kahn Institute for Research and Innovation, the tech incubation arm of Tel Aviv, Israel-based health maintenance organization (HMO) Maccabi Health.
-It has put $12 million into the app so far, and says that any profits will be reinvested into K Health’s database.
+It says that any profits from the app will be reinvested into K Health’s database.